 - Sexual dysfunction: Both males and females may lose interest in sex.

-Spasticity and muscle spasms: This is an early sign of MS. Damaged nerve fibers in the spinal cord and brain can cause painful muscle spasms, including in the legs.
+- Spasticity and muscle spasms: This is an early sign of MS. Damage to nerve fibers in the spinal cord and brain can cause painful muscle spasms, including in the legs.

 - Tremor: Some people with MS may experience involuntary quivering movements.